No Result

 Morningstar Premium offers a suite of tools to help investors make informed decisions about investing in stocks, mutual funds, ETFs, and bonds.
 While the platform does offer useful tools for stocks, ETFs, and bonds, it falls short of competitors – most notably Zacks – when it comes to providing actionable information and advanced categorization options.

 As a result, Morningstar Premium stands out most for its mutual fund tools and analysis.
 Having analyst opinions on mutual funds can be extraordinarily helpful for investors given the plethora of funds available, and the rating lists are just useful enough to warrant a Premium membership for frequent fund investors.
-In addition, the Premium fund screener is arguably the most advanced mutual fund screening tool available on any platform.
+Moreover, the Premium fund screener is arguably the most advanced mutual fund screening tool available on any platform.
 We also like the Portfolio X-ray tool, which makes it easy to stay on top of your asset allocation over time as you invest in overlapping funds.

 You can read our full Morningstar alternatives comparisons in the guides below: